tlug/tlug.jp/README.md

 - `data/locations.yaml` — the venue registry for meeting pages.
 - `data/links.yaml` — community/social links (footer icons and homepage
   buttons; icons live in `assets/icons/`, from [Simple Icons]).
+- `data/sponsors.yaml` — sponsors; those with `active: true` are shown on the homepage and `/sponsors/`.
+Logos live in `static/images/sponsors/` (see the notes in the file about dark-mode legibility).
 - `layouts/` — hand-written templates, no theme.
 - `assets/css/style.css` — the stylesheet.
 - `i18n/` — translated UI strings.